LICENCE APPLICATION FILING INSTRUCTIONS DURING COVID-19 PANDEMIC

 How your licence application is processed

-The Vice President, Industry Operations & Performance and the Manager, Licensing and Performance Reporting have been delegated the powers and duties to decide certain licence-related applications, pursuant to section 6 of the Ontario Energy Board Act, 1998.
-Each of them is referred to as a “Delegated Authority”.
+The Vice President, Consumer Protection and Industry Performance has been delegated the powers and duties to decide certain licence-related applications, pursuant to section 6 of the Ontario Energy Board Act, 1998 (Delegated Authority).

 Most licence-related applications made to the OEB are decided by a Delegated Authority through an efficient administrative process, without holding a hearing.
 These applications are typically decided within 60-90 days from the date of their completeness.
 In some instances (for example, where the Delegated Authority intends to modify the relief sought in the application), the applicant will be given an opportunity to provide final comments for the Delegated Authority’s further consideration, prior to the issuance of a Decision and Order.